-Now that we've looked at our models, let's take a look at our first service: the UserService.
+Now that we've looked at our models, let's take a look at our first service: the UsersService.

-Implementing UserService
+Implementing UsersService

-The point of the UserService is to provide a place where our application can learn about the current user and also notify the rest of the application if the current user changes.
+The point of the UsersService is to provide a place where our application can learn about the current user and also notify the rest of the application if the current user changes.

-The first thing we need to do is create a TypeScript class and make it injectable by using the @Injectable annotation.
+The first thing we need to do is create a TypeScript class and add the @Injectable decorator.

 '''

-export class UserService {
+export class UsersService {

 // 'currentUser' contains the current user

 currentUser: Subject<User> = new BehaviorSubject<User>(null);